 If a quick stretch is not an option you can flex and release your muscles from your feet all the way up to your shoulders.
+These flex-and-release movements are almost imperceptible by otehrs, but will make you feel SO much better.
 The point is to take a second to move your body in the way that feels best for you at the moment to find your zen.

 Close your eyes

 I left the quickest get-zen-quick tip for last.
 So easy we even guide our toddlers to do it.
 Just close. your. eyes.
 (I mean…..unless you’re driving…then maybe do a different tip.)
 Take a minute and close your eyes.
 That’s it.
 You don’t have to do anything else, but you can couple this with a deep breathing technique or repeating a silent mantra….or both.

 Closing your eyes physically shuts the stressor out of sight and subconsciously shuts them out of mind.
 With your eyes closed you can either just enjoy the “blank” space, or visualize your happy place.
 When super stressed I like to close my eyes and visualize my next step.
 Then I can just open my eyes and calmly get it done.

 These are just a few of the many ways you can find your zen during busy days.
 It takes just a few second to get yourself back on track when things are hectic.
 Which tactic will you try first?

 How do you find your zen?